-For many years, I have observed that men seemed to be losing their scalp hair earlier than in past generations, and also in far greater numbers.
+For many years, I have observed that men seem to be losing their scalp hair earlier than in past generations, and also in far greater numbers.
 I have also seen this phenomenon in women in more recent years, although the generalized thinning type of hair loss typical in women is sometimes harder to notice from a distance with the naked eye.
-My initial observation regarding men was based on three key factors:
+My initial observation regarding increased hair loss in younger men was based on three key factors:

 - Seeing at least half the men in my father’s and grandfather’s generations still having excellent hair in old age.

-- Seeing very old group photos of people from 100 or more years ago from around the world having very few bald people in them.
-Sometimes none.
+- Seeing very old group photos of people from 100 or more years ago from around the world having very few obviously balding people in them.
+Sometimes even none.

 The second point above is all the more impressive when considering the fact that no-one in those 100 plus year old photos would have had a hair transplant at that time.
 Moreover, hairpieces would have been far more obvious in that era and easily noticeable.
 In today’s group photos, it is quite likely that at least one person in the group has a had a hair transplant, or is using a hairpiece, or is using a hair loss concealer.
 For example, in recent US politics, Donald Trump and Joe Biden come to mind as men in the upper echelons of power having at least some type of surgery to give them new hair up front.
 Both of them when appearing in group photos are deceiving us.

 My above three original observations were further solidified by two further developments in the past decade:

 - Around 10 years ago, my older female hairdresser told me that she was seeing more and more male high school children going bald.
 She said it was quite shocking.
 She did not mention younger females having thinner hair at a greater rate than in the past, but I think that is also happening.